World Boxing Super Series: Awards

 The WBC intends to award the champions its commemorative Muhammad Ali Diamond belt.
 Additionally, the winners will receive the Muhammad Ali Trophy.

 Due to the 'bracket style' nature of the tournament, the winner of each tournament could claim all world titles in the field.
 Oleksandr Usyk, the winner of the 2018 cruiserweight tournament, unified the WBO, IBF, WBC and WBA cruiserweight titles and became the first cruiserweight undisputed champion in over a decade, and the first in the four-belt era.

 eWBSS Legends tournaments

-Due to the COVID-19 pandemic, the World Boxing Super Series decided to launch a special ‘eWBSS Heavyweight Legends’ tournament to provide some much-needed relief and entertainment for fight fans around the world.
+During the COVID-19 pandemic, the World Boxing Super Series launched a special ‘eWBSS Heavyweight Legends’ tournament.
 The fights were simulated on EA Sports 'Fight Night Champion' video game and feature 8 of the most recognisable heavyweight’s from history.
 The quarterfinals took place between 23 and 26 March.
 It was later announced Sonny Liston would replace Joe Frazier as Muhammad Ali's semifinalist opponent.
 The semifinals took place on 27 and 28 March.
 The final took place on 29 March.

 A ‘eWBSS Middleweight Legends’ tournament was announced on 29 March 2020.
 The quarterfinals took place between 30 March and 2 April.
 It was later announced Jake LaMotta would replace Marvin Hagler as Sugar Ray Robinson's semifinalist opponent.
 The semifinals took place on 3 and 4 April.
 The final took place on 5 April.